SHGITHUBSH/SHGITHUBSH/README.md

 - 👋 Hi, I’m @SHGITHUBSH
-- 👀 I’m interested in ...
-Anything about programming
+- 👀 I’m interested in ... programming
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...